 Problems involving in Calculating Percentage

 Problems involving percentages might not always be presented as the part and the whole now what is the percentage.
 Some problems can be worded differently and confusing to the reader.
-Here are three types of percentage problems you might encounter that could potentially stump you.
+Here are three types of percentage problems you might encounter that could potentially frustrate you.

 - Calculate the partial amount